top of page

 The minute you write down your complaints, many will seem petty to you.
 Many will leave your mind immediately.
 What does this tell you?
 See, you’re already learning!

 Eventually, you’ll do with the second list what you did with your first list.
-You’ll combine the person's imperfections until you’ve ended up with two or three.
+You’ll combine the person's imperfections until you’ve ended up with one to three.

 You’ll then begin to understand why the person has those obnoxious traits and behaviors.
-They’re all based on the person's fears.
+They will be based on the person's fears.

-Throw away the person's original long list of awful irritations and keep hidden away (or memorize) the two or three irritations that remain.
+Throw away the person's original long list of awful irritations and keep the short list that remains hidden away (or memorize it).

 Show love accordingly

 The intensity and frequency of the person's irritating traits may decrease.
-However, even if he doesn’t, you will gain a better understanding of him, which will make it easier for you to deal with him.
+However, even if they don’t, you will gain a better understanding of him, which will make it easier for you to deal with him.

-You can then serve as an instrument in the person's life to help him or her become a stronger, calmer, and more stable person.
+You can then serve as an instrument in the person's life, helping him or her become a stronger, calmer, and more stable person.

-By doing this, you are not fixing her.
-Instead, you are no longer contributing to her personal hell and making it easier (clearing the way) for her to improve herself.
+By doing this, you are not fixing him.
+Instead, you are no longer contributing to her personal hell and, therefore, making it easier (clearing the way) for him to improve himself.

 Ultimately, understanding fear and love is a lifelong journey.
 It’s about recognizing our own fears and the fears of others.
-By doing so, we can foster deeper connections and help create a more compassionate world.
+By doing so, we can foster deeper connections with others.

 Comments